ellaonderdonk/ProjectTemplate/analysis/outputs/figures/README.md

-This is where all figures from behavioral analyses go
+This is where all figures from analyses go